advaithrai/Tweeterapp/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - *Twitter App*

-**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**Twitterapp** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **5** hours spent in total